usdot-jpo-codehub/codehub-ui/README.md

 See [CHANGELOG.md](CHANGELOG.md) file.

 # License
-This project is licensed under the Apache 2.0 License, see [LICENSE].(https://github.com/usdot-jpo-codehub/codehub-ui/blob/master/LICENSE).
+This project is licensed under the Apache 2.0 License, see [LICENSE](LICENSE).

 # Contribution
 Please read [CONTRIBUTING.md](https://github.com/usdot-jpo-codehub/codehub-readme-template/blob/master/Contributing.MD) for details on our Code of Conduct, the process for submitting pull requests to us, and how contributions will be released.